-- Contact information - Information on how to get the care you need - Your rights and responsibilities as a member of the Plan - Information about cost sharing - A listing of covered and non-covered health care services - When to call your county worker - Using the Plan coverage with other insurance or other sources of payment - Information on what to do if you have a grievance (complaint) or want to appeal a Plan action, as defined in Section 13 - Definitions
+- Contact information - Information on how to get the care you need - Your rights and responsibilities as a member of the plan - Information about cost sharing - A listing of covered and not covered health care services - When to call your county worker - Using the plan coverage with other insurance or other sources of payment - Information on what to do if you have a grievance (complaint) or want to appeal a plan action, as defined in Section 13 - Definitions

-The counties in the Plan service area are as follows: Aitkin, Anoka, Becker, Benton, Blue Earth, Carlton, Carver, Cass, Chippewa, Chisago, Clay, Cook, Cottonwood, Crow Wing, Dakota, Faribault, Fillmore, Freeborn, Hennepin, Houston, Isanti, Itasca, Jackson, Kanabec, Kandiyohi, Kittson, Koochiching, Lac Qui Parle, Lake, Lake of the Woods, Le Sueur, Lincoln, Lyon, Mahnomen, Marshall, Martin, Mille Lacs, Morrison, Mower, Murray, Nicollet, Nobles, Norman, Olmsted, Otter Tail, Pennington, Pine, Polk, Ramsey, Red Lake, Redwood, Rice, Rock, Roseau, Scott, Sherburne, St. Louis, Stearns, Swift, Todd, Wadena, Washington, Watonwan, Wilkin, Winona, Wright and Yellow Medicine in Minnesota.
+The counties in the plan service area are as follows: Aitkin, Anoka, Becker, Benton, Blue Earth, Carlton, Carver, Cass, Chippewa, Chisago, Clay, Cook, Cottonwood, Crow Wing, Dakota, Dodge, Faribault, Fillmore, Freeborn, Hennepin, Houston, Isanti, Jackson, Kandiyohi, Kittson, Koochiching, Lac Qui Parle, Lake, Lake of the Woods, Le Sueur, Lincoln, Lyon, Mahnomen, Marshall, Martin, Mille Lacs, Morrison, Mower, Murray, Nicollet, Nobles, Norman, Olmsted, Otter Tail, Pennington, Pine, Polk, Ramsey, Red Lake, Redwood, Rice, Rock, Roseau, Scott, Sherburne, St. Louis, Stearns, Swift, Todd, Wabasha, Wadena, Washington, Watonwan, Winona, Wright, and Yellow Medicine in Minnesota.